Stefanie Powers: Career

 In 1977, Powers played Sally Whalen in the six-part television miniseries Washington: Behind Closed Doors, produced by Paramount Television.
 It is based on John Ehrlichman's book The Company, a novel inspired by the author's time with the Nixon administration.
-The series had Powers cast with a strong cast, including Cliff Robertson, Jason Robards, Robert Vaughn, Lois Nettleton and John Houseman.
+The series also starred Cliff Robertson, Jason Robards, Robert Vaughn, Lois Nettleton, and John Houseman.

 In 1978, Powers starred with Paul Clemens and Brian Dennehy in the TV movie A Death in Canaan, directed by Tony Richardson.
 This TV movie was a dramatization of the nonfictional account of Connecticut townspeople rising to the defense of a local teenager charged with the mutilation murder of his mother in September 1973.
 Powers portrayed Joan Barthel, a freelance‐writer who brought attention to the original case.
 Clemens, son of actress Eleanor Parker, made his film acting debut here.
-The TV-movie also marked the American TV directing debut of Richardson, and was Emmy Award-nominated as Outstanding Special of the 1977–78 season.
+The TV movie also marked the American TV directing debut of Richardson, and was Emmy Award-nominated as Outstanding Special of the 1977–78 season.

 In 1978, Powers and Stacy Keach were the leads in the stage play Cyrano de Bergerac in a season at the Central Theater in the Long Beach Convention and Entertainment Center.
 Directed by Rae Allen, the production was part of an eight-month Long Beach Theater Festival program.
 The stage production was intended to transfer to Broadway after its California season; however, the bi-coastal run was not extended due to the 1978 New York City newspaper strike of 88 days, which hindered all theatre advertising and reduced box-office sales of the new fall season.

-In 1979, Powers starred with Roger Moore, Telly Savalas, David Niven, Sonny Bono and Elliott Gould, in the British adventure feature film Escape to Athena, in which a group of Anglo-American prisoners of the Germans scramble to liberate themselves and some Greek art treasures.
-The production was filmed on location in the Dodecanese islands of Greece in 1978.
-This was Powers’ last theatrical film until The Artist's Wife in 2020, in which she played performance artist Ada Risi.
+In 1979, Powers starred with Roger Moore, David Niven, Telly Savalas, Claudia Cardinale, and Elliott Gould, in the feature film Escape to Athena, in which a group of Anglo-American prisoners of the Germans scramble to liberate themselves and some Greek art treasures, shot on location in the Dodecanese islands of Greece in 1978.
+This was Powers’ last theatrical film until The Artist's Wife in 2019, in which she played performance artist Ada Risi.

-Powers became most widely known as a television star for her role as Jennifer Hart in the American mystery series Hart to Hart, with Robert Wagner as Jonathan Hart, in which they portray a married couple who continually get mixed up in mysterious and/or criminal occurrences which they then solve usually without the assistance of the police.
+Powers became most widely known as a television star for her role as Jennifer Hart in the American mystery series Hart to Hart, with Robert Wagner as Jonathan Hart, in which they portray a married couple who continually get mixed up in mysterious and/or criminal occurrences that they then solve usually without the assistance of the police.
 Hart to Hart aired for five seasons from 1979 to 1984.
 Powers and Wagner later reunited for eight Hart to Hart TV movies in the 1990s.